-The BHA public housing lease was made available in Cape Verdean in September 2017.
-The program staff and volunteers continue to expand the trilingual (English-Spanish-Chinese) glossary of frequently-used housing terms, which serves as a useful tool for its volunteer interpreters.
-The housing glossary is now available also in Haitian Creole, and the Language Access Division is working on the Cape Verdean, Vietnamese, and Arabic versions
+The program staff and volunteers continue to expand the trilingual (English-Spanish-Chinese) glossary of frequentlyused housing terms, which serves as a useful tool for its volunteer interpreters, and it is also available in Haitian Creole.
+BHA's Volunteer Interpreters are working on Vietnamese, Cape Verdean, and Arabic translations of the glossary.